 2020 Justin Herbert Kaboom Set Parallels: Gold (#/10) and Green (1/1) parallels

-KABOOM! has always been for investors who don’t take their collection too seriously.
+KABOOM! has always been for investors who don’t take their collections too seriously.

 The other two corners contain a grey rounded border with football lace-style graphics.
 A slim, black Justin Herbert nameplate sits slyly towards the card’s bottom edge.